First published February 2005, updated June 2021.

 Most of us have gone to school for it [in my case, I have BAs in both art and journalism] and have worked to understand the processes and psychology of buying.
-We've worked on accounts as large as Fujitsu or as small as one-man shops.
+We've worked on accounts in the Fortune 100 and small as one-man shops.
 We know the best way to get a job on press inexpensively, or how to build an e-commerce site customers can easily navigate.

 Because we've done this for so long, we can do it quickly, using the latest tools.
 Those tools cost us not only money, but time in learning, getting up to speed and knowing where to best apply them for you.